Chicago Police Tout Decrease In Murders, Shootings

 The Chicago Sun-Times reported that CPD's Strategic Decision Support Centers or data-driven offices "are outfitted to use sensors to detect gunshots and help deploy officers to trouble spots.
 The SDSCs are operated by both the CPD and the University of Chicago Crime Lab."
 Chief of Patrol Fred Waller told the Times that officers in those districts have been receptive to using the centers, though "the department is still working to perfect its use" of them.

-The city has long been under national scrutiny for its violent crime rate, with President Trump tweeting last year that the city's mayor should ask for federal help, and threatening to "send in the Feds!"
+The city has long been under national scrutiny for its violent crime rate, with President Trump tweeting last year that the city's mayor should ask for federal help and threatening to "send in the Feds!"